intersel/Blapy/README.md

 # Have a look on the "Hello World" demo
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)

+and the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) inspired from [TodoMVC](http://todomvc.com/)

 All the demos are listed there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)

 # How does it work?